kylebarron/stata-exec/README.md

 ### Windows

+This package can potentially work on Windows but is very hard to get right, so it's not officially supported.
+I would strongly recommend Windows users try [`stata_kernel`](https://kylebarron.github.io/stata_kernel/) which has a much easier installation process on Windows.

 Windows installation has a few steps, and I haven't been able to perfectly reproduce the working package on all computers.
 I hope to make this easier in the future, but for now this will have to do.
 Sadly, at this point **you need administrator privileges** to install this for Windows.

 1. Make sure you've installed this package and `language-stata`.
 In the command prompt, run `apm install stata-exec language-stata` or go to Settings > Install and search for `stata-exec` and `language-stata`.